What is Biology?

 Biodiversity and Conservation

-Biodiversity is very important to an ecosystem because each species plays a different role in the maintenance of the ecosystem.
+Biodiversity is critical to an ecosystem because each species plays a different role in the maintenance of the ecosystem.
 Discover more about the ecosystem, ecosystem services and much more.

 The human body is an amazing system as it is made up of a group of organs called the organ system.
 Explore more about the organ systems starting from the circulatory system to the nervous system and much more.